corda/corda/docs/source/corda-modules.rst

 The following modules are available but we do not commit to their stability or continuation in any sense:

 * **net.corda.buildSrc**: necessary gradle plugins to build Corda
-* **net.corda.finance**: a range of elementary contracts (and associated schemas) and protocols, such as abstract fungible assets, cash, obligation and commercial paper
 * **net.corda.node**: core code of the Corda node (eg: node driver, node services, messaging, persistence)
 * **net.corda.node.api**: data structures shared between the node and the client module, e.g. types sent via RPC
 * **net.corda.samples.network.visualiser**: a network visualiser that uses a simulation to visualise the interaction and messages between nodes on the Corda network